softdevteam/pyhyp_experiments/README.md

 ## Building

+If you are using the VirtualBox image, you can skip this stage, as the VMs come pre-built.

-First ensure you have the following installed on a Linux/amd64 system:
+To build yourself, first ensure you have the following installed on a Linux/amd64 system:

  * bunzip2
  * git
  * hg
  * python
  * svn
- * zip
  * unzip
- * libxml2
- * cmake
  * wget
  * GCC (and gcc-multilib).
  * virtualenv

-Next build the VMs:
+ * Dependencies of HHVM, PyPy, and HippyVM.

+Then run:

 ```
 $ sh build.sh
 ```

+## Running the Benchmarks

-Then inspect the generated `config.py`.
+First inspect the generated `config.py`.
 Here you can adjust (for example) the number of iterations at each Kalibera level and the benchmark parameters.

-Now run:
+Then run:

 ```
-$ python runner.py config.py
+$ make bench
 ```

 Results are written to `config_results.json`.

 ## Case studies

 The two case studies from the paper are also included.

-Set them up by running
+If you are using the VirtualBox image, then the case studies come ready to run.
+Please see the post-login message for more information.

+To set up the case studies manually, run:

 ```
 $ cd casestudies & make